BOOKS

 artist book, printed in an edition of 99.

-dear donald… collects a year of daily drawings produced from January 21st 2017-January 21 2018.
-A text-based drawing a day, every day, for 365 days, all for Donald.
-Each begins with an epistolary “dear donald...” and is a reckoning with language, power, and the abuse, misuse, and corruption of words during the first year of the Trump administration.
-Part linguistic outcry, part poetic exploration, the drawings exist here in the form of a tear-off calendar.
+dear donald… collects a year of daily poem-drawings produced from January 21st 2017-January 21 2018.
+A piece a day, every day, for 365 days, all for Donald.
+Each begins with an epistolary “dear donald...” and reckons with language, power, and the abuse, misuse, and corruption of words during the first year of the Trump administration.
+Part linguistic outcry, part poetic exploration, the works exist here in the form of a tear-off calendar.
 The NoRoutine publication also includes a second book of “spells” created in response to the drawings by a group of artists, writers, composers and musicians including Angélica Negrón, Laura Sims, Missy Mazzoli, Gabriela Lena Frank, Krista Caballero, Xinan Helen Ran and others.

 A number of the drawings were first published in Hyperallergic with an accompanying series of essays